Physical Therapy For Wrist Tendinitis

 This weakness can then contribute to the movement dysfunction that potentially caused or worsened your tendinitis.

-That’s why you need to diligently follow your plan to restore strength to affected areas.
+That’s why you need to diligently follow your plan and stick to treatment to restore strength to affected areas.

 5. Ergonomic Adjustments